mbjd/english-paper/README.md

 ## english-paper

 This is the english version of my matura paper ([older german version](http://tiny.cc/3DPOV)).
-I am mainly doing this translation for EUCYS 2016, which I was invited for in the context of the swiss national competition by Swiss Youth in Science ("Schweizer Jugend Forscht", there's not an official english name.
+I maily made this translation for EUCYS 2016, which I was invited for in the context of the national competition by Swiss Youth in Science ("Schweizer Jugend Forscht", there's no official english name.
 The literal translation would be "Swiss Youth Researches").

 This repo contains four documents: